peterokolie/RESTRO/README.md

 # RESTRO
-Restro is a restaurant  website  made with html, CSS &amp;little bit of js
+Restro is a one page site for a restaurant made with html, CSS &amp;little bit of js